lastlink/docs-1/01-getting-started/03-installation.md

 ----------

 ### Installation Walkthrogh

+#### Step 0 – Requeriments
+The pre-installation step, it will only be shown if a requirements wasn't found.

 #### Step 1 – Project Info
 * _Project Name_ – The name of this project
 * _Project Path_ – This should auto-fill, but it's the path of this install